great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_astronomer.rst

 Step 1: Set the DataContext root directory
 -------------------------------------------

-Great Expectations needs to know where to find the Data Context by passing the Data Context root directory, which you can then access in the DAG.
-We recommend adding this variable to your Dockerfile, but you can use any of the methods described in the `Astronomer documentation<https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables/>`_.
+Great Expectations needs to know where to find the :ref:`Data Context<reference__core_concepts__data_context>` by passing the Data Context root directory, which you can then access in the DAG.
+We recommend adding this variable to your Dockerfile, but you can use any of the methods described in the `Astronomer documentation <https://www.astronomer.io/docs/cloud/stable/deploy/environment-variables/>`_.

 For example, if you decide to keep ``great_expectations`` directory in the ``include`` directory in your Astronomer project, the environment variable will look like this: